fengidri/evhttp/Readme.md

 # opt
+## remote
+The is options for the global remote info.
+* -d: set the domain for http host and the server ip.
+This also can be set by ip.
+* -i: set the remote ip.
+If not set, then set this by resolved the domain.
+* -p: set the remote port.
+Default 80.

+## global
 * -l: set the parallel num
-* -h: set the remote addr
-* -p: set the remote port
 * -t: set the total request.
 0 means not limit.
 Default is 1.
-* -f: set the flag
-* -H: set the http host
 * -r: set the recycle limit. when tagert the recycle limit. the url will restart. the arg of this is like 1000n, 1000k, 1000m. the last char set the type of recycle.
      * n: when request times target the limit.
      * b,k,m,g,t: is the total bytes recved by net.

+## random
+* -f: set the flag for random url;

+## debug
-* -v: print the request and response header;
+* -v: debug level, print the request and response header and etc;
+* -s: sum level, print the sum info every 1s

 # URL
 if not special url, then evhttp will use random url.